jbochi/redis-doc/commands/eval.md

 * If the script already called write commands the only allowed command becomes `SHUTDOWN NOSAVE` that stops the server without saving the current data set on disk (basically the server is aborted).

+ `EVALASYNC` and `EVALSHAASYNC`` do not obey the time limit restriction, since they do not block other clients.

 ## EVALSHA in the context of pipelining